40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 11. Dollar General

-While Target is more suited for consumers from the middle and upper-middle class, Dollar General is more of an on-budget option.
+While Target is more suited for middle-class and upper-middle consumers, Dollar General is more of an on-budget option.

-Yet, Dollar General’s availability, even in rural areas, puts it as a considerable competitor to big-box store chains like Walmart and Target.
+Yet, Dollar General’s availability, even in rural areas, makes it a considerable competitor to big-box store chains like Walmart and Target.

 12. Aldi

-Aldi has 2286 locations in the US, which makes it more available than Target.
+Aldi has 2286 US locations, making it more available than Target.

 Some people prefer going to Aldi for fresh produce.
 However, it doesn’t have a wide product range like your average Target.